c0desk1/bimaakbar-web/src/content/blog/01-astro-sphere-file-structure/index.md

 ---
 title: "Astro Sphere: File Structure"
-summary: You'll find these directories and files in the project.
-What do they do?
+summary: "You'll find these directories and files in the project.
+What do they do?"
+date: "Mar 17 2024"
-image: /open-graph.jpg
+image: "/open-graph.jpg"
+draft: false
 tags:
 - Tutorial
 - Astro
-draft: false
+- Astro Sphere
 ---
-## Ini contoh

 A one line summary of what each file and directory is for:
 ```js
 /
 ├── public/ // Files publicly available to the browser